tianocore/edk2-pytool-extensions/docs/user/tools/using_sig_db_tool.md

-# UEFI Secure Boot Database Inspection Tool
+# Secure Boot Database Inspection Tool

 A simple command-line interface to the UEFI Secure Boot Database Library focused on inspection of UEFI signature databases